Database Operations Guide

 - Create Policies

--- Users can only view their own profile
+-- Users can only view their own profiles

 CREATE POLICY "Allow user read their own profile"